Skip to Content (Press Enter)

 Finding the perfect egg donor can be a stressful process.
 After all, you are selecting the young woman who will be providing half of your baby's biology!

-If you're a gay couple, and you're both submitting biology for the creation of your embryos, it's not as easy to have an image of what your child will be like.
+If you're a couple, and you're both submitting biology for the creation of your embryos, it's not as easy to have an image of what your child will be like.
 Making a decision on what the other half of your child's biology will be can be a little harder.
-Some gay dads base the characteristics they look for in an egg donor on those of a close friend or family member.
+Some intended parents base the characteristics they look for in an egg donor on those of a close friend or family member.

 Education?
 Appearance?
 Ethnicity?
 Personality?
 As you start your search, it's a good idea to have some thoughts as to what's important to you in an egg donor match.

 And remember, nature vs nurture – not every characteristic or trait is hereditary!

 Perhaps you have NO idea what you're looking for in an egg donor, or how to start your search.
 That's okay!
 Some intended parents take the "I'll know it when I see it" approach and create their list of criteria as they start looking through profiles.

 Parents have told us that the ideal woman they thought they wanted as an egg donor, is not even close to the woman they ended up matching with.